 Biographical info about Joseph Urban, the architect who designed the Gingerbread Castle, is here.

 Becker Farm* was a dairy farm that bottled and sold milk in Northern New Jersey.
-Elementary schools of the region took their younger grades, 1st grade in the case of Stockton School, to Becker Farm for a class trip where the children would see farm animals close-up and the children would also get a ride on the minature railroad.
+Elementary schools of the region took their younger grades to the Farm and the children would also get a ride on the minature railroad.

 During the 1953/54 school year Stockton School took first graders to Becker Farm where some of the students got their first close-up views of farm animals.
 But the first exposure to the aroma of a dairy barn made the handing out of containers of chocolate milk immediately after much less appetizing to some students.